Healthcare Areas

 Activities of daily living

-The level of independence with which long term care residents are able to perform various activities of daily living. (see data dictionary)
+The level of independence with which long term care residents are able to perform various activities of daily living. (see data definition)

 What do you think?